megha-ra/Blog-Website/README.md

 ## Overview

 This blog website is a dynamic and interactive platform where users can create, read, edit, and comment on blog posts.
-The site also supports uploading photos, searching content, and other engaging features to enhance the user experience.
+The site also supports uploading photos, searching contents, and other engaging features to enhance the user experience.
 ## Features

 - **User Authentication**: Secure sign-up and login functionality for personalized user experience.